aalghabban/lightado/README.md

 - Multi Mapping convert result to multiple types of objects.

 # Chanage Logs
+ ### 5.4.1
+- Fixing  issue when mapping with custom column name during NonQuery and Query.

  ### 5.4.0 (Production)
 - Claening more code and adding some null check Statement.
 - Bulk Execute NonQuery.